sigma-gaming/workspace/guidelines/api-architecture.md

 This document describes the architecture patterns and best practices used in our API services.
 It covers the organization of API projects, route composition, data validation, service layer, and database interactions.

+For monorepo structure and import guidelines, see [Monorepo Structure Guidelines](./monorepo-structure.md).

 ## Project Structure

 A typical API project follows this structure: